ronjohn4/Raspberry-Pi-RPi-REST/README.md

 sets <changePin> to state specified by <int:value>

 ## Architecture
 On the raspberry pi RPiServer.py handles incomming requests.
 Requests have a fair amount of validation and return informative fails.
 Valid requests are passed on to GPIO natively to perform the request.
+Running the Flask webserver on the raspberry pi is simply:

+'sudo python RPiClient.py'

 The Client is a simple Python command line program that lets the user enter specific commands (e.g. '23 on' will turn pin 23 on) and makes the REST call to the raspberry pi.